 The first layer of the Amerisleep AS3 is an open-celled Bio-Pur® foam.
 Its advanced open-cell foam technology helps promote airflow and so you don’t have to worry about sleeping hot.

 The second layer of foam, called the Affinity Layer, uses HIVE® technology.
-HIVE® is clinically proven to reduce pressure points by up to 49%.
+HIVE® offers dynamic support by reinforcing the midsection and easing pressure points under the shoulders and hips.

 Plus, the Amerisleep AS3, like all Amerisleep mattresses, comes with free shipping, a 100-night trial, and a 20-year warranty.